 - Additional Resources for A&S Department Administrators (WUSTL Box)

 - Additional Resources for School Administrators (WUSTL Box)

 For additional information please contact the appropriate school administrator.
-Users in the School of Arts & Sciences may contact their department.
+Users in the College of Arts & Sciences should first contact their department.

 |McKelvey School of Engineering||Mike Koertelemail@example.com||314-935-9652|

 Below are some Frequently Asked Questions for both faculty/staff and students.

 WUachieve is used for degree audit in the Brown School, the McKelvey School of Engineering, the Sam Fox School, and the School of Continuing & Professional Studies.
 Undergraduate Arts & Sciences uses WUachieve for major and minor programs; degree requirements can be found in the PlanIT.
 The Law School uses WUachieve for their JD program only.

 Students in non-participating schools may not have access to WUachieve.
 Please note, this access is driven by the student’s primary school, so dual students may have trouble accessing the system.
 Please reach out to the appropriate WUachieve school administrator with questions.